Want to write for us? Here’s how.

 B. Be warned that you will be edited.
 We’re fussy as all get-out about quality reporting, solid facts, zingy style and a sense of humor.
 Aside from that, we’re pretty nice people.

 1. Send us no more than three clips.
 (If you don’t have a clip, write us a restaurant review.)

 2. Send us a resume or a summary of your experience.

 3. Send us one one-page story proposal, big or little, in Seattle Met style.

 We’ll consider freelancers to work on the following departments:• Mudroom – “Talk of the Town”–type articles and sidebars that put a fresh spin on local news, trends and personalities.

 • News Feature – Major news stories written in a creative style and based on solid reporting.

 • Weekend Pass – Travel stories of interest to Seattleites.

-• Most Wanted – A look inside a unique boutique, plus must-have fashion items and style tips.
+• Elements of Style – A look inside a unique boutique, plus must-have fashion items and style tips.

 • Habitat – Ways to spruce up your domicile—with lighting or tiles or antiques—and profiles of designers and great-looking homes (house or apartment), newly built or renovated, focusing on the client and the design process.